 Danger Signs in Children

-Take your child to the emergency department right away if they received a bump, blow, or jolt to the head or body, and:
+Take your child to the emergency department right away for possible concussion treatment if they received a bump, blow, or jolt to the head or body, and:

 - Have any of the danger signs for adults listed above.